2024 Ford Mustang vs. 2024 Chevrolet Camaro

 How much are you willing to pay for your next muscle car?
 No one wants to make huge payments for years, but sometimes it’s worth paying a little extra to get a nicer vehicle.
 Thankfully, you won’t have to pay a lot extra for either of these great autos.

-The Camaro is the cheaper of the two, with the turbocharged four-cylinder engine starting at MSRP of $30,900.
-The Mustang isn’t too far off with a starting MSRP of $30,920.
+The Camaro is the cheaper of the two, with the turbocharged four-cylinder engine starting at an MSRP of $30,900.
+The Mustang isn’t too far off, with a starting MSRP of $30,920.
 At first glance, another $1K may seem like a huge jump, but it isn’t too much after you break it down into your loan.
 Sure, the extra cost isn’t much, but is the Camaro worth it?

 Fuel Economy

 You want a muscle car, but that doesn’t mean you want a gas guzzler.
 With current technology, you may expect your vehicle to get high gas mileage without sacrificing any power.
 Well, the Camaro may be for you.
-Between the two, combined averages for city/highway driving are quite similar but the base Mustang definitely has the edge, getting 22 mpg in the city and 32 mpg on the highway with the base model.
+Between the two, combined averages for city/highway driving are quite similar, but the base Mustang definitely has the edge, getting 22 mpg in the city and 32 mpg on the highway with the base model.

 Direct comparisons are a little more tricky.
 With no less than five different trim levels of each model, combined city/highway fuel economy averages anywhere from a high of 32 mpg to as low as 13 mpg depending upon which model you choose.